siunam321/CTF-Writeups/TryHackMe/Gallery/README.md

 # Exploitation
 > Get a shell

-At here, I found the CMS is `Simple Image Gallery` after googling.
+At here, after googling, I found the CMS is `Simple Image Gallery`.
 Then, I try to do a SQL Injection at the login page.
 Let's try the low-hanging fruit of SQLi, `' OR 1=1-- -`.
 ![SQLi](https://github.com/siunam321/CTF-Writeups/blob/main/TryHackMe/Gallery/sqli.png)
 ![adminpage](https://github.com/siunam321/CTF-Writeups/blob/main/TryHackMe/Gallery/adminpage.png)
 Bang!
 We've successfully login as admin user.
 Then, I started to fumble around, and I found a upload page at `My Account` where I can upload an avatar.